 HALA Hannover Desk Lamp 1464

 Materials: Round black painted iron base.
 Chromed iron rotary knob.
-Blakc painted curved rod.
-The black bell shaped lampshade is painted white on the inside.
+Black painted curved rod.
+Black bell shaped lampshade, painted white on the inside.
 Metal socket.
 Porcelain switch on top.

 Height: 38 cm / 14.96”